Peculiar Velocity Anomaly from Forces Beyond Gravity?: Conclusion

+In this work, we have investigated modifications to the standard cosmological model that could be required if the peculiar velocity anomaly persists.
+Extra couplings of the dark components are a natural possibility, as we have illustrated with two scenarios.
+We have also discussed the relationship between peculiar velocities and the ISW as observed in the cross--correlation between temperature fluctuations of the CMB and density fluctuations.
+Both are sensitive to the change of the gravitational potential $\Phi_k$ with time in a similar range of length scales $\propto k^{-1}$.
+While an enhanced bulk flow suggests a slower decrease of $\Phi_k$ as compared to the fiducial $\Lambda$CDM model, the observed ISW correlation requires an even faster decreasing $\Phi_k$.
+In models with more complex cosmological dynamics, this potential discrepancy can be alleviated by features in the time evolution of $\Phi_k$ or if the large bulk flow is a local phenomenon.

+As a first scenario, we have employed a coupling between dark energy and dark matter, which succeeds in generating large peculiar velocities but, in its simple form, conflicts with ISW observations.
+Our results suggest that more elaborate cosmological models with a dark coupling may be promising to resolve the peculiar velocity anomaly if, at the same time, they respect further constraints.

-We have also considered the case in which the additional growth is not caused by an extra force directly acting on CDM particles, but rather indirectly via some extra gravitational potential.
-This scenario as well can be in accordance with the peculiar velocity measurements and current constraints from large-scale structure.
-Our discussion has shown that scenarios of a fast-growing gravitational potential influence the CMB.
-It has to be studied carefully for every individual model whether the modifications are acceptable or not.
+We have also considered the case in which the additional growth is not caused by an extra force directly acting on CDM particles, but rather indirectly via an extra gravitational potential.
+This feature is realized in growing neutrino quintessence, which includes a coupling between dark energy and neutrinos.
+Under the influence of this extra force, the neutrinos form large--scale structures in recent times, generating an additional gravitational potential felt by the matter perturbations.
+This scenario as well can be in accordance with the peculiar velocity measurements.

-If the significance of the peculiar velocity anomaly increases with future observations, this would be a strong sign for physics beyond the $\Lambda$CDM concordance model.
-In our examples, modifications to $\Lambda$CDM can only become effective in the recent epoch.
-This might suggest that the new physics is connected with the transition to dark energy domination.
+If the significance of the peculiar velocity anomaly will increase with future observations, it will be a strong sign for physics beyond the $\Lambda$CDM concordance model.
+By our examples, we have seen that modifications to $\Lambda$CDM becoming effective only in the recent epoch may be sufficient to generate large peculiar velocities.
+This might suggest that the new physics is connected with the recent transition to dark energy domination.

-We thank Bj{\"o}rn Malte Sch{\"a}fer for interesting and useful discussions and Gong-Bo Zhao for helpful comments on his {\sc camb} variant.
-We acknowledge the use of the publicly available likelihood codes and data sets employed in this work.
+We thank Bj{\"o}rn Malte Sch{\"a}fer for interesting and useful discussions.